SchmidtDSE/maize-loss-climate-experiment/paper/supplemental.md

 $$s = \max(c - \frac{y_{actual}}{y_{expected}}, 0)$$ {#eq:severity2}
 $$s = \max(-1 * y_{\Delta\%} - (1 - c), 0)$$ {#eq:severity3}

-Our ineractive tools further explain these formulations and how they fit together to define preimums and claims.
+Our interactive tools further explain these formulations and how they fit together to define preimums and claims.

 # Interactive tools
 Finally, we further describe our interactive tools.
 In crafting these "explorable explanations" [@victor_explorable_2011] listed in Table @tbl:apps, we draw analogies to micro-apps  [@bridgwater_what_2015] or mini-games [@dellafave_designing_2014] in which the user encounters a series of small experiences that, each with distinct interaction and objectives, can only provide minimal instruction [@brown_100_2024].
 As these very brief visualization experiences cannot take advantage of design techniques like Hayashida-style tutorials [@pottinger_pyafscgaporg_2023], they rely on simple "loops" [@brazie_designing_2024] for immediate "juxtaposition gratification" (JG) [@jm8_secret_2024], showing fast progression after minimal input.